PassbirdCo/MetaKeepCodeSamples/solana/lambda/README.md

 The project is organized as follows:

-- [scripts](./scripts): Contains the scripts to invoke Memo Contract in SOlana Blockchain.
+- [scripts](./scripts): Contains the scripts to invoke Memo Contract in Solana Blockchain.
 - [backend](./backend): Contains the backend code for the server to generate a consent token to invoke a memo Program
 - [frontend](./frontend): Contains the frontend code and server for invoking the memo Program